Skip to content

 This is the most common cleanup task.
 It removes entries for jobs that completed successfully.

-simmate engine delete-finished --confirm
+simmate compute delete-finished --confirm

 Deleting by Tag